rroblak/seed_dump/README.md

 `batch_size`: Controls the number of records that are written to file at a given time.
 Default: 1000.
 If you're running out of memory when dumping, try decreasing this.
 If things are dumping too slow, trying increasing this.

 `exclude`: Attributes to be excluded from the dump.
 Default: `id, created_at, updated_at`.
+If you need to include these columns pass "EXCLUDE=" as empty and the columns will be included

 `file`: Write to the specified output file.
 Default in Rake task is `db/seeds.rb`.
 Console returns the dump as a string by default.

 `limit`: Dump no more then this amount of data.
 Default: no limit.
 Rake task only.
 In the console just pass in an ActiveRecord::Relation with the appropriate limit (e.g. `SeedDump.dump(User.limit(5))`).

 `model[s]`: Restrict the dump to the specified comma-separated list of models.
 Default: all models.
+If you are using a Rails engine you can dump a specific model by passing "EngineName::ModelName".
 Rake task only.